kashuz/optom-rest/OPTOM.md

     * default values were added;
     * for posting photo the following fields must be specified in mobile application, kash_photo_base64 (with photo file data encoded in base64), kash_photo_name (with original file name);
     * in fetched addresses properties two new properties, kash_photo_base64 and kash_photo_thumbnail_base64 have been added, you may use them for rendering address photos in mobile application UI.

+# Authentication logic

+Upon initial login mobile application should save OTP in its own secure part of memory.
+For mobile application OTP lifetime is 8 hours (for web access it is just 10 minutes).

+On each subsequent request to secured API endpoints customer's phone and OTP must be sent in POST parameters "kash_phone" and "password".

+# Debugging and testing

+Please, see test.php script at https://github.com/kashuz/optom_app/tree/master/_kash-dev/temp/rest